 After extracting all your teeth, the mouth is left to heal for a few months.
 During the healing period, your jaw and muscles shrink.
 The final denture is placed in the mouth after the jaw has completely healed and has undergone shrinkage and narrowing.
 This avoids realignments.

-In some cases, your dentist may provide you with immediate dentures.
-Immediate full dentures are installed in the mouth right after the tooth extraction procedure.
+In some cases, Dr. Daniel Nickles may provide you with immediate dentures.
+Immediate full dentures are placed in the mouth right after the tooth extraction procedure.
 This prevents you from staying teeth-less and the functionality of your mouth is restored right away.
-However, immediate dentures require constant realignments.
+However, immediate dentures require realignments as needed.

-If your mouth is missing a few teeth, your dentist will use partial dentures to replace them.
+If your mouth is missing a few teeth, Dr. Daniel Nickles will use partial dentures to replace them.
 Partial dentures consist of false teeth attached to a metal clasp that uses the neighboring teeth as anchors.
 These dentures can either be fixed or removable.